folio-org/mod-reservoir/README.md

 ## Introduction

-A service that generates an index of bibliographic records and items for the purpose of consortial re-sharing.
+A service that provides a clustering storage of metadata for the purpose of consortial re-sharing.
+Optimized for fast storage and retrieval performance.
-The index is made as simple as possible in order to be optimized for fast loading.

 This projects has three sub projects: